zkwani99/EnhansorAI/replit.md

 # Overview

-Enhansor is a comprehensive AI-powered content creation platform offering image enhancement, text-to-image generation, and text-to-video creation services.
+Lorepic is a comprehensive AI-powered content creation platform offering image enhancement, text-to-image generation, and text-to-video creation services.
 The application is built as a modern full-stack web application with a React frontend and Express.js backend, featuring a marketing landing page with multiple service offerings and tiered pricing plans.

 # User Preferences